 He meant, of course, how Rad Chemo (the name I’ve given my outlaw cancer) will change my day-to-day-to-nights from here on out.
 Rascal Rad’s a stickler for details, and now my life’s have-to-do’s have been upended, beginning with my schedule, now driven by my treatments.

 All of my life’s anchors, along with its liberators, will now be dropped and/or let loose according to Rad’s whims.
 Okay, Doc, but what about down the road?
-What’s my worst case scenario? (an old nursing habit.
+What’s the worst that could happen? (an old nursing habit.
 It’s always best to mentally rehearse everything that could happen on my shift, and what I’d do about it if it all went blooey.
 Was I prepared?)

 I pressed him for a Plan B, even a C and D if/when Rad did go blooey, and he reluctantly went there, affirming that my worst case blooey was about as bad as I’d imagined.
 But, to his credit, after I’d insisted on discussing “likelihoods” and “probabilities”, he shifted his emphasis: “Let’s just focus on Plan A right now.
 The outcome of this course is not certain; everyone and every cancer is different, so staying positive and keeping just with Plan A for now might be best.”